libwww-perl/HTML-Parser/README.md

     `utf8_mode` enabled, but as "\\xE2\\x99\\xA5\\xE2\\x99\\xA5" when enabled.
     The later string is what you want.

-    This option is only available with perl-5.8 or better.

 - $p->xml\_mode
 - $p->xml\_mode( $bool )